tawebbcn/bcn-webdev-checklists/active-learning.md

     - DOM manipulation
     - constructors and classes
     - how to structure different kinds of games

   - MODULE 2
     - ES6 changes
     - HTTP workflow
     - Express workflow (with mongoose, without API)

+  - MODULE 3
+    - Angular component hierarchy and I/O flow (we did on module 3 with input and output)

 - Others
  - Groups for the day

 - Watch and learn
   - [Code Along](./code-along.md)
   - [Live Coding](./live-coding.md)